20kdc/OC-KittenOS/README.md

 The code in the `code/` folder is the code meant for the installer.

-Non-installer code is in the `repository/`, (WORKING ON THIS) and thus accessible via CLAW.
+Non-installer code is in the `repository/`, and thus accessible via CLAW.

-(NOTE: HTTPS is not used for this due to OC/OCEmu issues.)
+As HTTPS is not used for this due to various weirdness that occurs when I try, I'm hosting the repository and `inst.lua` at `http://20kdc.duckdns.org/neo`.

 Requests for additional features in system APIs will NOT cause an installer update.